ArdanaCLM/ardana-dev-tools/README.md

-The first two mechanisms (cloning additional repos beside ardana-dev-tools and using the --ibs-prj & --obs-prj options) rely on the fact that we will create a special "Cloud Overrides" zypper repo on the deployer node that will contain all of the RPMs published in the `NEW_RPMS` directory found beside the ardana-dev-tools clone.
+The first two mechanisms (cloning additional repos beside ardana-dev-tools and using the --ibs-prj & --obs-prj options) rely on the fact that we will create a special "Cloud Overrides" zypper repo on the deployer node that will contain all of the RPMs published in the `C<X>_NEW_RPMS` (where `<X>` is the Cloud version) directory found beside the ardana-dev-tools clone.
 Additionally this special repo will be configured with priority 98, meaning it will be preferred as the source for packages being installed.

 ### Cloning additional Ardana git repos beside ardana-dev-tools
 If you clone additional repos beside ardana-dev-tools, e.g. ardana-input-model